wraithlight/wraithlight-mono/README.md

 * have a monorepo for all of my hobbyprojects
 * learn all about platform architecting

-This repository is the 8th generatorion of the previous platform larvas (`raptyle`, `vamprye`, `silver-arrow`, `dnf`, `dnf-mono`, `dnf2`, `nexus-reunion`).
+This repository is the 8th generatorion of the previous platform larvas (`raptyle`, `vampyre`, `silver-arrow`, `dnf`, `dnf-mono`, `dnf2`, `nexus-reunion`).
 Some of the code has been merged from them, but most of the current codebase was written inside the repository.

 ## Status